 When we first married the week before Christmas, our families stayed with one another and we celebrated Christmas together.

-Our second Christmas as a married couple, we visited my (Tiffany’s) family to announce our first pregnancy.
+On our second Christmas as a married couple, we visited my (Tiffany’s) family to exchange gifts and announce our first pregnancy.

 Then our third Christmas was spent with Phillip’s family visiting us for our daughter’s first holiday season.
 That’s when we realized we needed to spread out our presents.

 It wasn’t until our fourth December that we celebrated Christmas with just our little family.
-By that point, we still hadn’t established any real Christmas traditions.
-That year, however, I was determined to set some firm traditions that we could carry throughout the years.
+By that point, we still hadn’t established any real Christmas traditions around the world.
+That year, however, I was determined to set some firm, traditions around the world that we could carry throughout the years.

-So without further ado, here is a list of our favorite meaingful and unique Christmas traditions.
+So without further ado, here is a list of our favorite meaningful and unique Christmas traditions.